doste/PharoDoc/README.md

   jekyll serve
 ```

- Now, go to http://127.0.0.1:4000 (or whatever address Jekyll generated) and view the docs! :D
+ Now, go to http://127.0.0.1:4000 (or whatever address Jekyll generated) and view the site! :D

+ DISCLAIMER: The generated site is **aesthetically ugly**.
+What matters is the code behind it )?